 An FHA mortgage may insure an interest rate that is a bit lower than conventional rates, so even if rates go up a bit this year, you still are getting a very good deal.
 Remember, 30 years ago, people paid 18% interest rates!
 These days, you can easily get a rate well under 5% even in a rising market.

-Updates on Mortgage Insurance Premiums and FHA Rates
+Updates on Mortgage Insurance Premiums and FHA Interest Rates

 Many believe that President Trump and HUD Secretary, Ben Carson has an opportunity to stimulate the housing industry by reducing the rate for mortgage insurance premiums on FHA loans.
 In recent article on Housing Wire, Rep. Joyce Beatty, D-Ohio was quoted stating, “At a time when home-ownership rates are at a fifty-year low, the federal government can do more to make becoming a homeowner more of a reality for countless families,” Beatty said.
 “Lowering FHA rates on mortgage insurance premiums will put hundreds of dollars back into homeowners’ pockets and also limit financial barriers for potential home buyers in the U.S. marketplace.”